Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Related Work

 \subsection{Model Predictive Control}

-MPC represents a mature and widely studied advanced control strategy for building HVAC systems \cite{drgovna2020all}, potentially serving as a benchmark for newer techniques like RL.
-Vanilla MPC utilizes an explicit model of the system dynamics to predict future states and optimizes a sequence of control actions over a finite horizon to minimize a predefined cost function, subject to operational constraints \cite{kouvaritakis2016model}.
-This optimization is repeated at each control step based on updated measurements and forecasts.
-A range of MPC variants extend the basic MPC framework in diverse directions, such as explicitly representing model uncertainty, providing robust or probabilistic guarantees on constraint satisfaction, and continuously adapting system models to time-varying dynamics.
+MPC is a mature and widely studied strategy for HVAC control \cite{drgovna2020all}.
+MPC traditionally uses a model of the system dynamics to predict future states and optimizes a sequence of control actions over a finite horizon to minimize a predefined cost function, subject to operational constraints \cite{kouvaritakis2016model}.
+The optimization is repeated at each time step based on updated measurements and forecasts.
+A range of MPC variants extend the basic MPC framework, such as explicitly representing model uncertainty, providing robust or probabilistic guarantees on constraint satisfaction, and continuously adapting system models to time-varying dynamics.

-Extensive research exists on MPC for building control, with numerous field demonstrations documented, although often facing challenges related to model development, computational cost, and deployment complexity, as surveyed in \cite{khabbazi2025lessons}.
+Extensive research exists on MPC for building control, with numerous field demonstrations documented, although challenges remain related to model development and deployment effort, as surveyed in \cite{khabbazi2025lessons}.
 Examples of MPC field studies span various building types, HVAC systems, and objectives.
 Residential applications have included controlling radiant floor heating \cite{dong2014real} and hybrid systems \cite{afram2017supervisory}, often focusing on energy or cost minimization under time-varying electricity prices \cite{lindelof2015field}.
 Other studies have focused on constraint satisfaction such as under whole-home controls \cite{PERGANTIS2025125528} or demand response \cite{KIM2015279}.
 Commercial building studies have demonstrated MPC on systems like variable air volume \cite{bengea2014implementation}, thermally activated building systems \cite{sturzenegger2015model}, and central chiller plants with thermal storage \cite{ma2011model}, sometimes exploring objectives like demand-side flexibility for grid services \cite{maasoumy2014model}.